parsontodd/leadership-README/README.md

 # ToddParson.README
-This started as a personal goal to spend more time on self-reflection.
-I decided to focus to focus that self-reflection specifically on my own leadership approach.
+This started as a personal goal to improve self-reflection and vulnerability.
+I decided to focus to focus specifically on my own leadership approach.
 Finally, I threw in some technical development in learning something about Github.

-See below to better understand my thoughts on leadership, the outcome of my leadership self-reflection, and some expectation setting on both sides of a leader/team relationship.
+Said vulnerability below.
+Read on to better understand my thoughts on leadership, the outcome of my leadership self-reflection, and some expectation setting on both sides of a leader/team relationship.

 # Leadership style?
 When people ask me about my leadership "style," I start to get a little anxious because I can't describe my leaderhsip as a style (i.e. I'm not going to tell you I'm a servant leader, a transformational leader, etc.).
 Rather than going there, I'd like to share what I believe to be the role of a leader and what shapes Todd Parson as a human being.
 This isn't intended to document away good conversation and growing a relationship in-person but hopefully it can help you more quickly understand what's behind the curtain.